BenCharbonneau/project1/README.md

-# project1
+# Project1 - Monster Shooter 2

+This is a monster shooting game.
+1 to 2 players navigate around the map fighting waves of monsters.

+## User Story

-There will be two players
+There will be one to two players.

-They will work together to defeat waves of monsters
+They will work together to defeat waves.

-They must navigate through the map (see wireframe) without getting touched by a monster
+They must navigate through the map (see wireframe) without getting touched by a monster.
+The first player uses the arrow keys to move, shift to shoot and ? to change weapons.
+The second player uses WASD to move, q to shoot, and e to change weapons.

-They can shoot the monsters to defeat them
+They can shoot the monsters to defeat them.

-Monsters will have an increasing amount of hit points each round
+Monsters will have an increasing amount of hit points each round and there will be more monsters each round.

-The users must defeat all monsters to win a wave
+The users must defeat all monsters to win a wave.

-If there's time I will implement weapons that do different amounts of damage and interact in different ways with the monsters (maybe area of effect or mines that can be placed).
+Players start with a pistol that does 1 damage but there are other weapons around the map that do different amounts of damage and some can shoot explosive bullets.

-Players will be able to see what wave they are on and how many monsters remain
+Players will win if they make it through round 10.

+## Enhancement List

+Add a round counter so players know what round they're on.
+Add mines and explosive barrels
+Add friendly fire
+Add new maps
+Update the graphics

+## The Challenge

+The most challenging feature of this game to implement was the monster movement.
+Monsters will continually chase the nearest player and will find the shortest distance around obstacles that come between them and the player.